A Green River Through a Dense Neighbourhood

 Parc de la Sennette is a new linear park following the course of a former tributary of the Senne river in the densely populated Heyvaert neighbourhood.
 Like two green ribbons cutting through the urban fabric.
 The park will bring nature and recreation to a neighbourhood that is in desperate need of this.

-The park will be a green promenade, more than one kilometre long and minimally 12 meter wide, connecting different existing parks and centralities in a safe way for cyclists and pedestrians, independent of the busy streets.
-12 meter is the minimal width to combine the ambitions in terms of nature and usage.
+The park will be a green promenade, more than one kilometre long and minimally 12 metres wide, connecting different existing parks and centralities in a safe way for cyclists and pedestrians, independent of the busy streets.
+12 metres is the minimal width to combine the ambitions in terms of nature and usage.
 The big challenge is to find a way through the backside that the former river arm has become.
 Most of the space is currently used as parking space for the car industry that is located in the area and the property structure is complex.
-The new park will be constructed in phases depending on land acquisition’s possibilities.
-A masterplan ensures continuity.
+The new park will be constructed in phases depending on land acquisition possibilities, while the masterplan will ensure continuity.

-But also the industrial history deserves a central role in the park.
-Several valuable relicts, such as the old metal trusses of a former printing activity or the interesting shower building, are re-integrated in the park and given a new purpose.
+The industrial history also deserves a central role in the park.
+Several valuable relics, such as the old metal trusses of a former printing activity or the interesting shower building, are re-integrated in the park and given a new purpose.
 The final park will have no less than 17 entrance gates.
-Since these are the face of the park towards the surrounding streets they are also given the necessary architectural attention.
+Since these are the faces of the park towards the surrounding streets they are also given the necessary architectural attention.

 Scope of work

 Masterplan, design and execution of the public space of the Parc de la Sennette

 Okra (landscape architects), ARA (technical support), UTIL (stability), Les Eclairagistes Associés (lighting), Driekwart Groen (ecology), HSP (juridical advice), Abesco (safety), 21 Solutions (citizen participation)